 On a warm evening in late November, a crowd of people stood outside a heavy wooden doorway in the upper levels of the Melbourne Town Hall.
 Some gently arch their necks in an attempt to peer inside; others politely stood back, listening to the goings on.
 Sounds continually flowed out from the very full room; the warm banter of speakers and friends, notes from a Tongan Samoan musical number, a cappella singing, the strumming of guitars — and a hell of lot of laughter.
-This lively gathering was to celebrate the life and work of Dr. Jackie Huggins AM, Indigenous Australian author, historian, teacher, and beloved community activist.
+This lively gathering was to celebrate the life and work of Dr. Jackie Huggins AM, author, historian, teacher, and beloved community activist.
 It was also her 60th birthday.
 Everyone in the room (and in the hallway) were Jackie’s friends, colleagues, community sector mates, and family members; each an ardent admirer of Jackie.

 Jackie Huggins is of Bidjara Central Queensland and Birri-Gubba Juru North Queensland peoples.
 When thinking of Jackie, the term ‘social justice warrior’ immediately springs to mind.
 While those on the far right may use it as a pejorative (oh, how mistaken they are) we know the hard truth; it’s a title reserved for people like Jackie who have been fighting the good fight, in style.
 Her work on reconciliation, Aboriginal rights, gender equality, and education has influenced generations of activists, feminists and community advocates.